ctkcoding/rss-feed-generator/README.md

 ✅ generate an rss document
 ✅ write a rss file to dir (file writer and xml generator) ✅ serve the rss file to api endpoint
-🚨 cron job for checking new documents
+🚨 cron job/dir watch for checking new documents
 ✅ parsing service (abstract interface)

 ### parsing services